 Even today I am in love with sarees.
 Culturally Pakistani women wore saree only after they got married, but now many young unmarried girls don sarees at weddings and parties as a fashion statement.
 The last time I wore a saree was a Tena Durrani sari at my brother’s wedding reception (Valima).
 I actually haven’t worn sarees that many times.
 I think I have worn them a total of 7 times in my lifetime (1998, 2001, 2003, 2004, 2012, 2013, 2016) Most of the saris I have are unworn and reserved for my dowry.
 Fun!

-Anyways, I was thinking how can I help my readers build a collection of sarees that are trendy and timeless at the same time.
+Anyways, I was thinking about how I can help my readers build a collection of sarees that are trendy and timeless at the same time.
 So I decided to write a post on top designers that offer a variety of sarees for your trousseau.
 Here goes:

-4. Studio S: Seher Tareen is an Art enthusiast who incorporates art history in her designs, particularly her sarees.
+2. Studio S: Seher Tareen is an Art enthusiast who incorporates art history in her designs, particularly her sarees.
 A personal favorite of mine is her green and cream Degas sari.
 You can wear it with lace-up pants or get it stitched like a traditional sari.
 What is different about Studio S. saris are their 3D embellishments.
 Besides embroidery, which is common, she plays with satin lace-ups, tassels, and other creative 3 dimensional embellishments.
-And the homage she pays to each artist, such as Degas is quite stunning as well.
-If you like art and want to have something different in your collection, then do look into Studio S. Here sarees, like Feeha Jamshed’s sarees, are a fun and flattering for that ultra-modern girl.
+And the homage she pays to each “art”ist, such as Degas, Shakespeare, and Amrita Shergil is quite stunning as well.
+If you like art & are “ultra-modern”, have something different hanging in your closet for a change.

 Another saree that is a must-have in your sari collection is a French lace sari.
 I can’t think of any designer in the Indian Sub-Continent who incorporates this elegantly timeless, but simple fabric.
 Pair it with a stylish embroidered or unembroidered blouse and you can be the highlight of any party.
 A place to get your hands on premium French lace is HERE.